 1. i.d.e.a.
 Museum Reopening

 We are thrilled to welcome you back to the i.d.e.a.
 Museum!
-We are opening on October, 31 2020 and cannot wait to see you.
+We have been open since October, 31 2020 and cannot wait to see you.

 Our top priority is to create as safe an environment as possible for all of our visitors and staff, while allowing you to reconnect with the culture you know and love.

-Our reopening policies and procedures were created based on the guidance received from the Center for Disease Control and the Fourth Proclamation of the Mayor Under the Declaration of Emergency issued by Mesa Mayor John Giles on June 20, 2020.
+Our current policies and procedures have been created based on the guidance received from the Center for Disease Control and the City of Mesa, including Mayor John Giles statement regarding updates to COVID19 restrictions on March 25, 2021.

 Read on for details about the health and safety at the i.d.e.a.
 Museum and what you need to know before you visit.